kai687/sphinxawesome-theme/docs/how-to/load.md

 ## Load the theme from a local directory

-You can load the theme from a directory on your computer.
-This can be useful if you want to build your own theme, and you don't want to separate your documentation from the theme.
+You can load the Awesome Theme from a directory on your computer.
+This can be useful if you want to build your own theme, and you want to keep your documentation and the theme together.

 :::{note}
 When loading the theme from a local directory, you need to manage the dependencies